Scraawl SocL Help Desk

 9. What is the Media Gallery?

-Media Gallery collects images and videos (You Tube, Vine, and Vimeo) contained in the posts, sorts them by frequency, and presents them in a visual gallery.
+Media Gallery collects images and videos contained in the posts, sorts them by frequency, and presents them in a visual gallery.
 Simply click any image to view more details.
-The media type can be filtered by a particular category using the Filter by Media Type pulldown.
+Use Filter by Media Type to see media of a particular type.
+Export images to PixL for deeper analysis.

 Named Entity Recognition uses a statistical matching approach to identify named entities by applying fast search with various large-scale gazetteers.
-Named entities recognized by Scraawl include persons, locations, and organizations.
-Scraawl shows the top 50 named entities with their types, entity counts, user counts, and percentages.
+Named entities recognized by SocL include persons, locations, and organizations.
+SocL shows the top 50 named entities with their types, entity counts, user counts, and percentages.

 Bot Detection uses various statistical, temporal, and textual features that are detected in social media posts and historical user profiles to distinguish potential bots from human users.
-Scraawl assigns a bot score to each user and then displays the top users with the most representative bot behavior.
-Using the Filter function, you can exclude posts associated with identified Bots from your report.
+SocL assigns a bot score to each user and then displays the top users with the most representative bot behavior.

-Using the posts collected in your report, Scraawl constructs a Social Graph in which the nodes are the users and hashtags, and the connections are the interactions between them (e.g., retweet, use of a hashtag or mention of a user, etc.).
-A Friendship Graph on the other hand can be created for any user (even users not represented in your report) and shows up to 200 of the most recent friends and followers of the specified users.
+Using the posts collected in your report, SocL constructs a Social Graph in which the nodes are the users and hashtags, and the connections are the interactions between them (e.g., retweet, use of a hashtag, or mention of a user, etc.).
+A Friendship Graph on the other hand can be created for any user (even users not represented in your report) and shows up to 200 of the most recently added friends and followers of the specified users.
 There are buttons to generate friendship graphs from the top users or top mentions from your report, or you can manually enter users.

 15. Why don’t my reach, engagement, and potential impressions numbers match up with those on Twitter analytics?